 We can see the exchange tendencies of players as the game goes on by plotting the average material count.
 The material on the board is counted using the standard valuations (Pawn: 1, Knight/Bishop: 3, Rook: 5, Queen: 9).

 Surprisingly pleasant graph!
 The decay is definitely quite expected, as the game goes on and pieces get exchanged.
-The line pretty much settles somewhere between 12-13, which is about 3 pawns + 1 minor piece each.
-After about 150 moves (300-ply) things start going a bit wild, I suppose from promotions and blunders, which are much easier to make in the endgame.
+The line pretty much settles somewhere around 14, which is about 3-4 pawns + 1 minor piece each.

-As for exchange tendencies, we see that after about 30 moves in, the material on the board is halved.
-There is a very nice comparison of exchange tendencies per player on Chess-DB's Game Statistics page.
+As for exchange tendencies, we see that after about 30 moves in (60-ply), the material on the board is halved.
+There is a very nice comparison of exchange tendencies per player on Chess-DB’s Game Statistics page.